-Resistance tubing and bands are among the most common of physical therapy tools, and we all know how great they can be for helping us get strong and stay that way.
+Resistance tubing and bands are among the most common physical therapy tools, and we all know how great they can be for helping us get strong and stay that way.
 Resistance tubing is lightweight and easily portable, unlike cumbersome free weight sets.
-But with a simple accessory or two, like an Around-the-Door Anchor Strap, resistance tubing can replicate just about any free weight exercises.
+And with a simple accessory or two, like an Around-the-Door Anchor Strap, resistance tubing can replicate just about any free weight exercises.

 Using resistance tubing alone, exercises are limited to those that involve stretching the tubing between two hands or perhaps wrapping it around your body or stepping on it.
 With these techniques, you’ll be able to perform simple moves like pull-aparts, squats, and biceps curls.